DevExpress/testcafe/docs/articles/documentation/continuous-integration/jenkins.md

     <string>peter.p</string>
     ```

-4. Find the `JENKINS_HOME` key.
-It specifies the Jenkins home directory.
+4. Find the `JENKINS_HOME` key that specifies the Jenkins home directory.
 Copy the directory content to a local user's home directory and specify the new path under the `JENKINS_HOME` key:

     ```xml
     <key>JENKINS_HOME</key>
     <string>/users/peter.p/jenkins/</string>
     ```

-    Then close the file and save your changes.
+    Close the file and save your changes.

 5. Change the Jenkins temporary directory: